Self-Driving Cars: Will They Replace Humans Behind the Wheel?

 Voting Day Cancelled in Some NH Towns: What Does The Law Say?

 Voting day cancelled in New Hampshire?
 A number of towns across the state of New Hampshire postponed local elections in the face of a major snowstorm.
-State law establishes local elections on the second Tuesday of March, or this year, March 14, 2017.
-As weather forecasters predicted a Nor’easter, local […]
+State law establishes local elections on the second Tuesday of March, or in 2017, March 14.
+As weather forecasters predicted a Nor’easter, local election […]

 Internet Hacking: What Happened to the Internet?